-But we think the warranty a boiler manufacturer offers, speaks volumes.
-You’ll have noticed we’ve used the Intergas Xclusive in our example above, and that’s because it gets a 10-year warranty when fitted by an accredited installer.
-That’s comparable to the Ideal Vogue and Worcester 25i, again, both mentioned above.
+We think the warranty a manufacturer offers speaks volumes.
+You’ll have noticed we’ve used the Intergas Xclusive in our example above, and that’s because it gets a 10-year warranty when fitted by an accredited Gas Safe installer.

-But, the 10-year warranty the Xclusive gets, is the highest in the range.
+That said, the 10-year warranty the Xclusive gets is the highest in the range.

 Assuming there isn’t a particular boiler that’s more suited to your individual property’s needs than another, it really comes down to brand preference and price.

 And, as we’ve already mentioned, Heatable’s partnership with Worcester Bosch means they can offer these boilers incredibly cheap.